-Our Live-Stream will begin 15 minutes prior to the scheduled start to allow for time to sign in.
+Our Live-Stream will begin 15 minutes prior to the scheduled start to allow for time to sign in and join our sangha.

 A password is required to enter our Live-Stream “room.”
 The password is bbcrmc WITHOUT CAPS.

 Our classes can be joined on your computer through the Zoom app here: https://zoom.us/j/9083919079

 or through your Android device here: Zoom Android App

 or through your IOS device here: Zoom IOS App